SULSA is pleased to launch the call for applications for the 2017 Postdoctoral and Early Career Researcher Exchanges (PECRE) grant.

 - The ECR must be employed with a SULSA department.

-- Visit must take place in Europe, North America, China or India only.
+- Visit must take place in Europe (not UK), North America, China or India only.

 - Visits may be used to build on existing, or establish new collaborations.

 - Visit must be for a minimum of one month.
 This can be applied as one extended trip or several smaller visits to accommodate child care commitments.

 - Eligible costs are restricted to economy travel with subsistence and accommodation rates limited to the values detailed below.
 If you will incur additional childcare costs to particulate in the exchange this can also be costed.

 - Funding must not be used for attendance at conferences, training seminars or similar.
 You may attend a conference in the country you are visiting but expenses associated with the conference (internal travel, subsistence, conference fees) cannot be claimed.
 Research costs (including reagents, animals, shipping, facility access fees etc.) are also not eligible under this scheme.

 - Applicants will be asked to provide information for SFC equality monitoring (downloadable form provided).
 This is a voluntary process and any information provided will be destroyed as soon as the awards have been made.
 General statistics may be retained for SFC.